Towards a Science of Scaling Agent Systems: Out-of-Sample Validation

 \section{Out-of-Sample Validation}

-To assess the generalizability of our scaling equation beyond the training distribution, we evaluate on GPT-5.2 (Intelligence Index = 75), released after our experimental campaign.
-This represents extrapolation: our training data spans Index 42--71, while GPT-5.2 exceeds this range by 4\% (5.6\% beyond maximum).
+To assess the generalizability of our scaling equation beyond the training distribution, we evaluate on three held-out models: GPT-5.2, Gemini-3.0 Pro, and Gemini-3.0 Flash.
+All three models share Intelligence Index = 75, representing extrapolation beyond our training range (Index 42--71) by approximately 5.6\%.
+Table~\ref{tab:validation_summary} summarizes aggregate validation metrics.
+Across 15 architecture-model combinations, the scaling equation achieves MAE = 0.077.
+MAS predictions are better calibrated (MAE = 0.061) than SAS predictions (MAE = 0.138), consistent with systematic over-prediction of single-agent performance when extrapolating beyond the training range.

-Table~\ref{tab:gpt52_validation} summarizes validation metrics.
-The scaling equation achieves MAE = 0.071, meeting our $<0.10$ threshold for practical utility.
-Critically, four of five qualitative findings from Section \ref{sec:results} generalize to this higher-capability regime (Table \ref{tab:gpt52-findings}): the capability ceiling effect persists ($P_{SA}=0.45$, best MAS gain = +6.7\%, consistent with diminishing returns at high baselines), Independent MAS exhibits predicted degradation (-22.2\%), and Centralized/Decentralized architectures achieve optimal performance.
-The partial validation concerns the Decentralized $>$ Centralized pattern: while the main results show a clear Decentralized advantage over SAS (+9.2\% vs. +0.2\%), GPT-5.2 shows convergence (both at 0.48), suggesting that architecture-specific advantages may decrease as the model capability increases.

-Architecture-wise analysis (Table~\ref{tab:validation_combined}) reveals that MAS predictions are well-calibrated (average error = 7.4\%), while SAS shows systematic over-prediction (+49.5\%).
-This bias does not stem from the quadratic intelligence term, which is not significant after centering ($\hat{\beta}_{I^2}=0.007$, $p=0.509$).
-Instead, the over-prediction likely reflects limitations in linear extrapolation of the capability effect ($\hat{\beta}_I=0.171$) beyond the training range (Index 42--71 to 75), where diminishing returns may emerge that are not captured by the current functional form.
-Future work should explore saturation functions or piecewise-linear specifications for extreme capability levels.
-These results validate our core contribution: the scaling equation captures \emph{architectural} trade-offs that generalize across capability levels, even when absolute calibration requires refinement for extrapolation.

-\paragraph{Architecture Selection Accuracy.} We note an important caveat regarding architecture selection when the model is at at extreme capability level.
-The scaling equation predicts SAS as optimal for GPT-5.2 ($\hat{P}_{\text{SAS}}=0.673$), yet empirically MAS-Centralized and MAS-Decentralized achieve superior performance (0.48 vs.\ 0.45).
-This discrepancy does not arise from the quadratic intelligence term, which is not significant after mean-centering ($\hat{\beta}_{I^2}=0.007$, $p=0.509$).
-Rather, the over-prediction reflects the linear intelligence effect ($\hat{\beta}_I=0.171$) extrapolating beyond its training range, potentially encountering diminishing returns at higher capability levels not captured by the current specification.
-The 87\% architecture selection accuracy reported in Subsection~\ref{subsec:scaling} applies within the training range (Intelligence Index 42--71); extrapolation to Index 75 reduces this to 0\% for SAS prediction but maintains 75\% accuracy for MAS architecture ranking (3/4 correct: Decentralized, Hybrid, Independent).
-This suggests that while absolute performance predictions require recalibration for frontier models, relative MAS architecture rankings remain reliable.